 Step 2 – Researching Competition.
 We research competition and your industry on-line to learn about any visual trends that we might want to utilize… or avoid.
 Making materials that look like everyone else’s in an industry is a huge mistake.
 Promotional materials should be distinct and should also deliver the impression that it “fits” for the specific industry that a company occupies.

 Step 3 – Thinking and sketching.
 We generate many different options in a very rough format.
 We then edit these down to 3-4 options that we think might evolve into strong visual concepts.

 Step 6 – Revising a select few.
 We deliver a smaller set of options based on the previous discussion.
-Usually, at this stage, our clients can approve one direction and we can proceed to create the final art and develop the complete laypout.
+Usually, at this stage, our clients can approve one direction, and we can proceed to create the final art and develop the complete layout.

 Step 8 – Ready for printing.
 Once we have the final “OK” on the layout, final imagery, and all the text we prepare the files for printing and send them out to the various printers that might be needed for various different print needs.
 We can either buy the printing or work with a printer of your choice.

 Step 9 – Special delivery.
 It’s always a fun experience opening a box with the printed samples and seeing the result of all the effort.
 It also creates excitement thinking about using these new tools for the marketing, sales or entertainment purposes that they were designed for.